 This means repairing anything that needs fixing, big or small.
 Give the walls a fresh coat of paint.
 Do a deep clean.

-A big part of preparing your home to attract buyers is decluttering and de-personalizing.
+A big part of getting your house ready to sell is decluttering and de-personalizing.
 Clutter distracts the eye and makes the space look overcrowded, while personal objects make it harder for potential buyers to picture themselves in the home.

 Pack away family photos for your move to your new house and hide things like toothbrushes or shampoo bottles while you’re showing the home.